 Indigenous Health Research funding

 There has been a steady increase in the proportion of NHMRC funds spent on Indigenous health research.
-In 2012, expenditure was 5.9% of the MREA, or approximately $46 million.
+In 2014, expenditure was 5.6% of the MREA, or approximately $50 million.
+There has been a steady increase in the proportion of NHMRC funds spent on Indigenous health research.

 Summary of Expenditure: Aboriginal and Torres Strait Islander Health Research